Triellis/Enchanted-Oasis/docs/DBCollections.md

 	courses: string[], // array of course ids

-	notifications: string[], // array of notification ids
-	notificationsCount: number, // number of notifications received by this user
+	notifications: {
+		[notificationId: string]: {
+			seen: boolean,

+		}
-	seenNotifications: string[], // array of notification ids
+	}, // array of notification ids

-	seenNotificationsCount: number // number of notifications seen by this user }
+	unseenNotificationsCount: number // number of notifications not seen by this user }
 ```